ansible/awx/INSTALL.md

 ### Run the installer

-If you are not pushing images to a Docker registry, start the build by running the following:
+If you are not pushing images to a Docker registry, start the install by running the following:

 ```bash
 # Set the working directory to installer